-This is just about as fancy as the whole ziplock bag thing, but here’s how I always fill my cupcakes:
+This is just about as fancy as the whole ziplock bag thing I do with my glazed lemon poppy seed donuts, but here’s how I always fill my cupcakes:

 Sure it’s a little scrappy, but it works.
 Just cut a little circle out of the cupcake, fill with about 1 teaspoon of jelly and top with the piece you cut out.
 You can use any flavor jelly you like.
 Maybe grape is more your style?
 It works here!

 Once you pile the frosting on top, you won’t be able to see the cut-out underneath.
 It can be our little cupcake secret.
 Now it’s time for the frosting.
 This is my favorite peanut butter frosting on the planet.
-I’ve been using it for a few years from brownies to snickers cupcakes (yes!) and chocolate cake.
+I’ve been using it for a few years from brownies to snickers cupcakes (yes!) and, of course, chocolate cake and chocolate cupcakes.
 It’s rich and creamy without being overly sweet.
 In fact, all you taste is peanut butter.
 Which makes sense because it’s mostly all peanut butter!
 Only 1 cup of confectioners’ sugar, rather than 3 or 4 like most frostings.

 To frost these peanut butter & jelly cupcakes, I used Wilton piping tip #12.
 This is a super simple frosting method if you ever want to try it.
 Place the tip straight up on the center of the cupcake, then apply pressure and slowly lift up.
 That’s all I do!